-For one, I think it’s really important that you identify your value in the first couple of lines, as I did.
-Notice I covered all the terms I rank for in the first few lines of the email.
+For one, I think it’s really important that you identify your E-A-T value in the first couple of lines, as I did.
+Notice I covered each ranking factor in the first few lines of the email.

-Second, note that we’re not asking him to make a big investment.
+Second, note that we’re not asking him to make a big E-A-T investment.
 We only asked this guy to create videos because that’s already his thing.
-If he were breaking out with a different kind of content, we’d want more of that.
+If he were to leverage user generated content, we’d want more of that.

-Finally, don’t underestimate the value of your online stores or blogs being published on a major site to a fresh influencer.
+Finally, don’t underestimate the value of your online stores or blogs being published on a major ymyl website to a fresh influencer.

 Authorship opportunities are just as important to ambitious influencers.

 I know for sure that they’re enthusiastic, now.
 After all…

-To meet quality rater guidelines, ensure each influencer ready to work with you gather up:
+To meet quality rater guidelines, ensure each influencer ready to work with you has reputable:

 - Social Media Links

-Depending on your niche, you may want some other media that adds credibility.
+Depending on your niche, you may want some other E-A-T media that adds credibility.
 For example, in the fitness niche, people are going to want to see full-body pictures that demonstrate someone isn’t just running their mouth about understanding bodybuilding.

 The influencer should be able to provide you with most of these, so it shouldn’t be a budget-intensive process.
 Just get them to the right person and get them uploaded.

-When you’re ready for them to start making content, you need to provide them with some direction based on quality rater guidelines via a video content protocol.
+When you’re ready for them to start making E-A-T content, you need to provide them with some direction based on quality rater guidelines via a video content protocol.

 Create a video content protocol

-This protocol just covers general standards for creating content.
+This protocol just covers general E-A-T standards for creating content.

-In my case, it worked a lot like this:
+In my case, quality raters worked a lot like this:

 - Send them 3 topics to make short videos about (I just ask them to summarize my last 3 posts)